 Despite advice from SiriusDecisions (in this referenced brief and elsewhere) as well as other analysts, few marketing organizations adequately support the content needs of their direct and channel sales organizations.
 They remain overly focused on marketing tactics.
 (See The most underserved content requirements)

-Situation-ready content must serve two masters: audiences and content users.
+Situation-ready information must serve two masters: audiences and content users.

 A causality of marketing-centric thinking is lack of appreciation and proactive consideration of the purpose or objectives of content.
 Most B2B marketing is focused on lead generation and brand.
 In general, about 75% of marketing budget and objectives are for lead gen. Content and inbound marketing is also a significant brand strategy.
 So marketers share a common and simple purpose for content — generate leads.